Mikulitsi/information-security-course/h3 - Hello Lab.md

 - Use --help to learn what a command does.
 - history shows your past commands, and ctrl + R helps you search them.
 - Important folders: /home/, /etc/, /media/, /var/log/.
-- sudo gives you admin powers.
+- sudo gives you superuser/admin powers.
 - Install software with sudo apt-get install command.
 - Remove stuff with sudo apt-get purge command.

 Thoughts:
-  - We did a bit of Linux command line basics stuff in Intro to Infra course during last spring but it's good to get repetition as without it, I will forget these commands quickly.
+  - We did a bit of Linux command line basics stuff in Intro to Infra & Cloud course during last spring but it's good to get repetition as without it, I forget these commands quickly.

 ## Can't Fish
 <img width="665" height="332" alt="image" src="https://github.com/user-attachments/assets/c3c4aff3-20dd-4f35-967f-7b0c57df714c" />